-In 1993, Itabashi City declared “Ecopolis Itabashi - Environmental Declaration” to create a city that coexists with the environment, and in 1995, it opened the Ecopolis Center, a comprehensive facility to educate citizens in the environment and recycling.
-In 1999, it established the “Itabashi City Environmental Management System” to promote its environmental activities and became Tokyo’s first municipality to acquire ISO14001 certification.
-The city is working to spread the “Green Curtain” project, launched by elementary schools in the city in 2003, as a popular measure that can be taken by anybody to mitigate global warming today.
+In 1993, Itabashi City developed the “Ecopolis Itabashi Environmental Declaration” to create a city that coexists with the environment, and in 1995, we established the Ecopolis Center, a comprehensive facility to educate citizens about the environment and recycling.
+In 1999, we launched the “Itabashi City Environmental Management System” to promote the city’s environmental activities and became Tokyo’s first municipality to acquire ISO14001 certification.
+We have continued to promote the “Green Curtain” project, which was launched by elementary schools in the city in 2003, as a popular measure that can be taken by anyone to mitigate global warming.

 Population: Approx. 550,000 (2016)

 Located in the northwestern part of Tokyo’s 23 wards, Itabashi City consists largely of lowlands in its northern part and plateaus (heights) in its southern part.
 The lowlands are alluvial ones formed by the Arakawa River, and the plateaus constitute the northeastern edge of the Musashino Plateau.
 They have been eroded by tributaries heading to the Arakawa River, such as the Shakujii and Shirako Rivers, forming very hilly terrains with many slopes.Itabashi is a commercial city with a population of approximately 550,000.
 In the city, there are three major industries: commerce, which features shopping centers close to residential areas, urban agriculture in the Akatsuka area that borders on Saitama Prefecture, and manufacturing, which is concentrated in the areas along the Shingashi River, a tributary to the Arakawa River.
 All of these make Itabashi one of Tokyo’s leading industrial cities.